gerrymandr/metric_visualizer/README.md

  [convexity](https://www.maa.org/sites/default/files/pdf/upload_library/22/Polya/Hodge2011.pdf), or
  [bizarreness](http://people.hss.caltech.edu/~alan/bizarreness.pdf),
- all of the algorithms do a similar thing: They take in a set of geometries defining the districts of a plan, and return a number for each district which corresponds to how much suspicion of gerrymandering should be given to the district.
+ all of the algorithms do a similar thing: They take in a set of geometries defining the districts of a plan, and return a number for each district indicating how much suspicion of gerrymandering should be given to the district.

 A library of such metrics can be found in the python-mander repository in this project.
-What this project attempts to do is provide a way to quickly apply a set of algorithms once implemented on real-wold data, and present the results in an easy to comprehend manner.
+This project provides a pipeline for applying such algorithms to real-world data and comparing to other existing algorithms.

 <p align="center">
   <img src="https://github.com/gerrymandr/metric_visualizer/blob/master/img/display.jpg" alt="mimimal view" width="80%"/>